midlantica/LovelyBunchOfCoconuts/content/quotes/liberty-is-not-collective-it-is-personal.md

 ---
-title: "Liberty is not collective, it is personal"
+title: 'Liberty is not collective, it is personal'
 ---

 ## "Liberty is not collective, it is personal.
 All liberty is individual liberty."